Overview of Colorado Retirement Tax Friendliness

 Colorado’s income tax system allows for a rather large deduction on all retirement income.
-Property taxes in Colorado are among the lowest in the U.S. While sales tax is relatively high in the state, food and medicine are exempt.
+Property taxes in Colorado are among the lowest in the U.S. While sales tax is relatively high in the state, groceries and medicine are tax-exempt.

 Annual Social Security Income